 David Singer was a judge with Grammy Award winner John Corigliano for the Corigliano Clarinet Competition at the Juilliard School as well as one of three judges for the Lincoln Center Chamber Music Society II International Competition.

 As a co – star with Stockard Channing in “The Lady and the Clarinet”, he also performed the entire musical score for the play, unaccompanied.

 Prof. Singer helped establish the now thriving chamber music program and collaborative faculty/student performances at Montclair State University, NJ where he served as Coordinator of Chamber Music and Woodwinds, Professor of Clarinet for twenty-three years.
 He was awarded Emeritus status from the University in October 2012.

-Today David Singer serves on the Music Advisory Board of Young Musicians Foundation of Los Angeles, an organization dedicated to helping many of the most accomplished young musicians in Southern California, ages 10 – 26, thrive through creating performance opportunities and scholarships.
-Mr. Singer has coached and conducted the woodwind section of the top ensemble, the “Debut” Orchestra, giving the musicians – many of whom attend the leading schools in So.
+David Singer has served on the Music Advisory Board of Young Musicians Foundation of Los Angeles, an organization dedicated to helping many of the most accomplished young musicians in Southern California, ages 10 – 26, thrive through creating performance opportunities and scholarships.
+Mr. Singer coached and conducted the woodwind section of the top ensemble, the “Debut” Orchestra, giving the musicians – many of whom attend the leading schools in So.
 Cal. including the Colburn School and U.S.C. – his insights on how to more successfully interpret the music.
-Mr. Singer has prepared the musicians for their full orchestral rehearsals with their regular conductor.
+Mr. Singer prepared the musicians for their full orchestral rehearsals with their regular conductor.